Idle Will Kill: Background and composition

-In an interview with Mean Street magazine, lead guitarist and songwriter Devon Williams said about the album: "I think I have grown into my mind.
-I know who I am, and I have an identity.
+In an interview with Mean Street magazine, guitarist and frontman Devon Williams discussed the thematic departure of the album compared to Osker's earlier work.
+He expressed that Idle Will Kill represented a period of personal growth, stating, "I think I have grown into my mind.
+I know who I am, and I have an identity."
 I know how I work.
-Idle Will Kill describes me better.
-The underlying theme of all the songs is about me being my own person.
-The songs are a realization that I’m all I have.
-And all of these other people are excessive, and sometimes, they are really disappointing."
+He explained that the underlying theme of the album focuses on self-reliance and the realization that human relationships can often be overbearing or disappointing.